 The following competitive requirements shall be followed for all small IT purchases, regardless of delegation:

-- Procurements up to $10,000 - In accordance with Executive Order 20 (2014), all procurements up to $10,000 are set aside for DBSBD certified micro businesses when the price quoted is fair and reasonable.
+Procurements up to $10,000 – In accordance with Executive Order 35 (2019), all procurements up to $10,000 are set aside for DBSBD certified micro businesses when the price quoted is fair and reasonable and does not exceed five percent (5%) of the lowest responsive and responsible noncertified bidder.
 Micro businesses are those businesses that have been certified by the Department of Small Business and Supplier Diversity (DSBSD) that have no more than twenty-five (25) employees and no more than $3 million in average annual revenue over the three-year period prior to their certification.
 Quotes shall be solicited from a minimum of one DSBSD-certified micro business via eVA.

-- Procurements over $10,000 up to $100,000 – eVA Quick Quotes shall be solicited from at least four (4) DSBSD-certified small business sources, including small businesses owned by women, minorities and service-disabled veterans and micro businesses, if available, in writing.
+Procurements over $10,000 up to $100,000 – eVA Quick Quotes shall be solicited from at least four (4) DSBSD-certified small business sources, including small businesses owned by women, minorities and service-disabled veterans and micro businesses, if available, in writing.
 In the procurement selection process for these set-asides, at least one of the proposals/bids shall be obtained from a micro business unless upon due diligence no micro business in a particular category exists or was willing to submit a proposal/bid.
 If two or more DBSBD-certified small business sources cannot be identified as qualified to set aside the procurement under $100,000, the procurement file shall be documented with VITA's efforts through eVA to obtain the number of required sources.
-An award may be made to a qualified, reasonably ranked small business, including minority-, women-, or service disabled veteran-owned small business or micro business offerors, if available, that is other than the highest ranking offeror if the price submitted is fair and reasonable.
-If an informal RFP is utilized in lieu of Quick Quote the award shall be made to the highest ranking and qualified small business, including woman-, minority-, service disabled veteran-owned or micro business offeror.
+An award may be made to a qualified, reasonably ranked DSBSD-certified small business, including minority-, women-, or service disabled veteran-owned small business or micro business offerors, if available, that is other than the highest ranking offeror if the price submitted is fair and reasonable and does not exceed five percent (5%) of the lowest responsive and responsible noncertified bidder.
+If an informal RFP is utilized in lieu of Quick Quote the award shall be made to the highest ranking and qualified small business, including small woman-, minority-, service disabled veteran-owned or micro business offeror.
 If the procurement is set aside and the agency or institution receives no acceptable bids or offers, the set aside may be withdrawn and the procurement resolicited utilizing non-set-aside procedures.
 In estimating the total cost of the procurement, all possible renewal periods on a term contract must be considered to determine if the procurement will not exceed $100,000.